XAVIIIL/Extended_freeform_mod/README.md

 **Words of Caution**

-- This mod does not cover mutation added by other mods
+- This mod does not cover mutations added by other mods
-- It will conflict with mods that also edit vanilla mutation
+- It might conflict with mods that also edit vanilla mutations
 - Allowing every mutation at character creation makes the `Trait` menu very cluttered
 - Some profession trait do nothing but you can still take them